Veykril/tlborm/src/macros/minutiae/debugging.md

 use std::prelude::v1::*;
 #[macro_use]
 extern crate std as std;
-// Shorthand for initialising a `String`. fn main() {
+// Shorthand for initializing a `String`. fn main() {
     let world = String::from("World");
     ::std::io::_print(::std::fmt::Arguments::new_v1(